orangeduck/Cello-Website/pages/learn-garbage-collection.md

 pointer addresses we've allocated and quickly disregard anything outside of these bounds.

-Simple measures will stop us following _bad_ or _invalid_ pointers in almost all cases, but we need to narrow it down even futher because a bad memory access could crash the program.
+These simple measures will stop us following _bad_ or _invalid_ pointers in almost all cases, but we need to narrow it down even further because a bad memory access could crash the program.
 For this purpose a hash table is maintained which stores all the pointers which have been allocated by Cello.
 It can be used to quickly check if a pointer is to an allocated Cello object.

 Here is what the function `Cello_GC_Mark_Item` roughly looks like.
 It does these brief checks and then on success does the actual marking and recursion.